farmera/sare_grant/spectral_indices.md

 ###### Gitelson, A., and M. Merzlyak.
 "Remote Sensing of Chlorophyll Concentration in Higher Plant Leaves."
 Advances in Space Research 22 (1998): 689-692.

 [TBD]

+###### GUYOT, G., 1990, Optical properties of vegetation canopies.
+In Application of Remote Sensing
+in Agriculture, M.

 ![](img/farmera.png)